 - Coventry University - BA Tourism and Hospitality Management.

 - Ulster University - BSc International Travel and Tourism Management.

-- University of Lincoln - BA International Tourism Management.
+- University of Derby - BA International Tourism Management.

 - University of Strathclyde - BA Accounting and Hospitality and Tourism Management, BA Business Enterprise and Hospitality and Tourism Management, BA Business Law and Hospitality and Tourism Management, BA French and Hospitality and Tourism, BA Hospitality and Tourism Management, BA Human Resource Management and Hospitality and Tourism Management, BA Management and Hospitality and Tourism Management, BA Marketing and Hospitality and Tourism Management, BA Spanish and Hospitality and Tourism.